It’s not what you are eating, it’s what’s eating you! UPDATED WITH MORE JOURNAL OPTIONS.

 Here’s a good marker to tell if you are hungry, or it is just “emotional” hunger.
 Ask yourself if you are hungry enough to eat an apple.
 An apple is filling and can stop hunger pretty quickly, but it isn’t usually something you think will comfort you while you are stressed.
 So if you could eat an apple, you are probably hungry.
 So eat an apple.

 There are other markers you can use to benchmark physical versus emotional hunger.
 Do you feel like you can wait another hour to eat?
 Did the hunger come on gradually, or suddenly?
 If it came on all of a sudden and you want cheese fries, not an apple, it is likely emotional hunger.
+Here is a basic chart that can also help you differentiate:

 If you fail the apple test